Our Leadership Team

 Kathryn House, Project Coordinator

 Kathryn is a doctoral candidate in Practical Theology.
 Her research interests include constructive and feminist theologies, soteriologies, intersections of race, gender, and sexuality in evangelical Christian traditions and ecclesiologies.
-She is in the process of ordination in the American Baptist Churches, USA and a member of The First Baptist Church in Jamaica Plain, MA.
+She is ordained in the American Baptist Churches, USA and Alliance of Baptists, and is a member of The First Baptist Church in Jamaica Plain, MA.

 Dr. Calvillo teaches courses at the intersection of sociological methods and lived religion.
 He is part of the Latino Protestant Congregations project, a Lilly funded national study on Latino churches.